8ta4/quest/DONTREADME.md

 You bet!
 Paragraphs are often wrapped in separate `<p>` tags.
 Since `quest` can deal with multiple HTML elements, it's got no problem handling multiple paragraphs.

-> Does an answer need to be unique within the text?

-No, an answer doesn't have to be unique.
-If the text contains multiple instances of the answer, `quest` will use the first instance as the corresponding segment for the question-answer pair.

-> Can an answer be an arbitrary part of the text?
+> Can an answer be any part of the text?

 Technically, yes, an answer can be any part of the text.
+However, it is recommended that each answer should:

+- Answer the question: This way, you can evaluate the quality of the Q&A pair without having to go back to the original document.

+- Be unique: A unique answer makes it easier to pinpoint the right segment in the text when checking the Q&A pair.

-However, it's best to avoid ending an answer in the middle of a sentence.
-Ending an answer mid-sentence can make the reading experience a bit jarring, as the next segment would pick up in the middle of a sentence.
+- Avoid ending mid-sentence: Ending an answer mid-sentence can make the reading experience a bit jarring, as the next segment would pick up in the middle of a sentence.

+- Be as concise as possible: The shorter the answer, the easier and quicker it is to evaluate the Q&A pair.
+It also makes the program run more efficiently by speeding up string searches.

+> If the text contains multiple instances of the answer, which one will `quest` use as the corresponding segment?

+If the answer appears more than once in the text, `quest` will go with the first occurrence.
+This makes things easier for anyone manually evaluating the Q&A pairs, as the first instance is usually the quickest to find.
+Plus, it's simpler and faster for the program to use the first match it finds when sorting questions based on where the answers appear in the text.

 > Will `quest` crash if an answer is not found in the text?